Educational Resources

 When Your Car Door Jams, You Use the Other Door.
 But What If the Only Door is INSIDE?

 Ever had a car door lock jam on you?
 Frustrating—but luckily, you just shimmy around and pop open another door.
 Problem solved.
-But imagine the lock is INSIDE something you absolutely can’t access from the outside—like a high-security cargo trailer carrying valuable freight.

-Why would anyone design a lock you can’t open externally?
+But in cargo trailers or containers, there’s only one door.
+A single point of failure.
+Question is: why would anyone design a lock you can’t open externally?
 Isn’t that asking for trouble?

 Turns out, there’s a smart reason.
 Interior locks are actually recommended by the Transported Asset Protection Association (TAPA), a global freight security standard, because external access points become targets for thieves and accidental misuse.